-Once the enrollment procedure is complete, each student should obtain from the CSA Secretariat at the commencement of the academic year during October, the student ID, the Student Record Book duly perfected with all student particulars and participate in the orientation programme organized by the school.
+Once the enrollment procedure is complete each student should obtain from the CSA Secretariat at the commencement of the academic year during October, the Student Record Book duly perfected with all student particulars, employment particulars, course fee payments and endorsement/authentication of the year of study enrolled for.

-The student should have in his/her possession CSA Student ID Card when in attendance at the school and at examinations and make available for scrutiny if requested by the CEO of the City School of Architecture (Colombo) Ltd, Head of School or Registrar of CSA.
+The student should have in his/her possession CSA Student ID Card when in attendance at the school and at examinations, and make available for scrutiny if requested by the CEO of the City School of Architecture (Colombo) Ltd, Head of School or Registrar of CSA.
 The Student ID Card to be produced at the entry to premises.

-3.3 TRAINING EXPERIENCE RECORD BOOK (TERB)
+3.3 PRACTICAL TRAINING LOG BOOK

-All Part I completed students should obtain Practical Training Manual and Training Experience Record Book (TERB) from BAE/SLIA by making the relevant payment and the BAE stipulated Practical Training Counseling Fees.
-Part II students (Years 1 & 2) should obtain the Training Experience Record Book (TERB) from the BAE/SLIA and should refer CSA Guidelines for Assessment of Practical Training available in the CSA Library.
+All Part I completed students and Part II students (Years 1 & 2) should obtain Practical Training Manual and Log Book from BAE/SLIA by making the relevant payment and the BAE stipulated Practical Training Counseling Fees.
+All students should refer CSA Practical Training Guidelines Handbook available in the CSA Library.

-All Part II - Years 1 & 2 students should perfect training records and have them duly signed by Supervising Architect of the Trainer Practice and make them available to CSA Practical Training Counselors for scrutiny as stipulated by the CSA Guidelines for Assessment of Practical Training Handbook.
+All Part II - Years 1 & 2 students should perfect training records and have them duly signed by Supervising Architect of the Trainer Practice and make them available to CSA Practical Training Counselors for scrutiny as stipulated by the CSA Practical Training Handbook.
 (Also refer item 7.0)